grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

 - After ingester start and catches up with records in Kafka, ingester switches to "running" mode.
-- In running mode, ingester continues to process incoming samples from Kafka and continues to report "receive delay".
+- In running mode, ingester continues to process incoming records from Kafka and continues to report "receive delay".
 See [`MimirStartingIngesterKafkaReceiveDelayIncreasing`](#MimirStartingIngesterKafkaReceiveDelayIncreasing) runbook for details about this metric.
-- Under normal conditions when ingester is running and it is processing records faster than records are appearing, receive delay should be stable.
+- Under normal conditions when ingester is running and it is processing records faster than records are appearing, receive delay should be stable and low.
 - If observed "receive delay" increases and reaches certain threshold, alert is raised.

 How to **investigate**: